ManojReddy999/Motion-Control-of-Mobile-Manipulator-Robot/ReadMe.md

 *   **`Test_TrajectoryGen.m`:** This script tests only the TrajectoryGenerator.m.

 *   **`Final_Project.m`:** It is likely that it can be used as a base to create customized cases.

-## Report

-The `MAE204_Final_Project_Report.pdf` file contains a detailed report summarizing the project, including:

-*   A summary of the project and its objectives.
-*   A description of the implementation, including the three main components (simulator, trajectory generator, controller).
-*   Enhancements and observations made during development.
-*   Results for the different test cases (best case, overshoot, new task, slow convergence, high oscillations), including error plots and links to videos.
-*   A discussion of key concepts and design choices.
-*   Answers to discussion questions.

 This README provides a comprehensive guide to understanding, running, and analyzing the code for this project.
 Remember to install the necessary dependencies and follow the steps carefully to reproduce the results.